LoicMarechal/LPlib/README.md

 #Overview
 The purpose of the **LPlib** is to provide programmers of solvers or automated meshers in the field of scientific computing with an easy, fast and transparent way to parallelize their codes.
-This library is based on *posix* standard threads, also known as pthreads, thus taking advantage of multi-core chips and shared memory architectures supported by most platforms (Linux, Mac OS X, Unix, Windows).
+This library is based on posix standard threads, also known as *pthreads*, thus taking advantage of multi-core chips and shared memory architectures supported by most platforms (*Linux*, *macOS*, *Windows*).
 It is a simple loop parallelization scheme (hence the name Loop Parallelism Library).
 A serial program can be easily parallelized step by step.
 It requires no knowledge on parallel programing.